 Forests both store and release significant amounts of carbon as part of a natural cycle.
 Responsible forest management not only reduces the forest’s potential as a carbon source, it can also increase the effect of its carbon storage capacity.
 Carbon moves in and out of the atmosphere through a natural process called the carbon cycle.
 Some years, forests hold more carbon than they release.
 When they capture more CO2, they are called carbon sinks.

 The process of capturing CO2 from the atmosphere and storing it over time is called sequestration.
 Trees store carbon by converting CO2 into plant material through photosynthesis, which uses the energy from the sun and releases oxygen.
 When a tree is harvested and milled into lumber, a small amount of that carbon escapes, but most of it remains trapped within the cellular structure of the wood, effectively prolonging the effect of sequestration.

-Wood products, as well as books, magazines and other durable pulp and paper products, store the carbon that began in the forest, and the recycling of paper avoids the methane emissions that occur at the landfill.
-These carbon sinks and avoided emissions can be subtracted from the emissions generated in the life cycle of wood products.
+Wood products, as well as books, magazines and other durable pulp and paper products, store the carbon that began in the forest, while reusing and recycling these products avoids methane emissions that occur at the landfill.
+Carbon sinks and avoided emissions can be subtracted from the emissions generated in the life cycle of forest products.

 Forest Carbon Cycle